JuliaPOMDP/DeepQLearning.jl/README.md

 ## GPU Support

 `DeepQLearning.jl` should support running the calculations on GPUs through the package [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl).
+You must checkout the branch `gpu-support`.
+Note that it has not been tested thoroughly.
 To run the solver on GPU you must first load `CuArrays` and then proceed as usual.

 ```julia